The BEST Halloween Traditions for Families

-I’ve got the best Halloween traditions to truly get into the spirit with the kids.
+I’ve got the best family Halloween traditions to truly get you into the spirit with the kids.
 There’s a lot to love about this fun and creepy holiday, and numerous ways to bring people together.

 Make one or two an annual event, and you’ll have unforgettable family memories down the road!

 1. USE HALLOWEEN PHOTOS

 First, one of our favorites!
 Normally, I STINK at printing photos, but I make an effort for this one occurrence.

 2. WATCH SCARY, OR NOT-SO-SCARY MOVIES

 Our kids are little, so we’re not into the scary stuff yet, but there are so many family-friendly options!
 Make a caramel apple bar to go with your movie night and you’re set for a super fun October family night!
 Check out any of these!

 - Hocus Pocus